gnulnx/anouman/README.md

 The first time you call anouman it will download and install virtualenv/virtualenvwrapper and create a wrapped 'anouman' virtualenv and a wrapped 'example.com' virtualenv.

-**Step 7:** Restart your server to bring everything online.
-If you are using vagrant to follow along you may need to give the server a minute or two after calling 'vagrant up' returns before your website comes on line.
-There seems to be either a bug in virtualbox or vagrant with host networking at times...

-    exit
-    vagrant halt
-    vagrant up
+**Step 7:** Update your .bash_profile so teh bash environment for your site is loaded on login.
+Add the following lines to the end of your .bash_profile.
+If you don't have a .bash_profile in your home directory create one.

+    source /usr/local/bin/virtualenvwrapper.sh;
+    workon site1.com

+Now load the new environment:

+    source ~/.bash_profile

+**Step 8:**  Check your site status:

+    site status

+Now let's bring it  up

+    site start

+Likewise you can stop you site with:

+    site stop

+and you can force nginx to do a reload with:

+    site reload

-**Step 8**  modify your /etc/hosts file to reflect the domainname/ip address of your server.
-For example if your ipaddress is 10.0.1.12 and your domainname is *example.com*  then add the following line to your /etc/hosts file.
+**Step 9:**  Make sure your site is runnig (see step 8) and now we will adjust your clients /etc/hosts file to simulate a DNA server.
+Add the following line to you /etc/hosts

-    10.0.1.12   www.example.com   example.com

-If everything works as expected you should be able to point your browser to the ip address of your virtual machine
+    your.site.ip.address   www.site1.com   site1.com

+**Step 10:** Now point your browser to either site1.com or www.site1.com and you should see you django website.